absurd-absurd/pfa-week01/env-report.md

 ## Agent path and what was installed

 To create my tool I used the Claude Code app installed to my desktop.
 I have also installed Claude into the command line in my pc, but to create this tool I used the desktop app version.
-Maya 2026 was also installed to run the script in the python tab and generate the labyrinth Gui.
+Maya 2026 was also installed to run the script in the python script tab and generate the labyrinth Gui.

 ## What I built